AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 To learn how to set the height of the entire header, see [Basic Settings: Header and Row Height](../Basic_Settings#header_and_row_height).

-In the following sample, the height of the first header is configured, which makes the height of others automatically adjust:
+In the following sample, the height of the first level is configured, which makes the height of others automatically adjust:

 ```
 // configure the first level of the timeline header